 These acronyms are tossed around from time to time.
 I figured I will drop a TLDR; for future myself and you folks.

-Service Level Indicator (SLI) measure of chosen characteristic of the level of service.
-Most services provide request latency - how long it takes for a request to return response as a key SLI.
+Service Level Indicator (SLI) measure of a chosen characteristic of the level of service.
+Most services provide request latency - how long it takes for a request to return the response as a key SLI.
 Other common SLIs are error rate and system throughput (req/s).
-SLIs measurmeants are aggregated over a window and expressed as a rate, average or percentile and based on that alerts are setup wheter team is meeting SLIs or not.
+SLI measurmeants are aggregated over a window and expressed as a rate, average, or percentile, and based on that alerts are set up wheter the team is meeting SLIs or not.

 Service Level Objective (SLO) A target metric that is the objective to achieve for a given service level.
-For example we would like to return our API's calls quickly.
+For example, we would like to return our API calls quickly.
 Adopting SLO that our average request latency should be less than 200ms.
-But this is not so easy, because request's latency depends on a client and server locations.
-But in general keeping SLOs public manages client expectations in check on how service should perform on a given basis.
+But this is not so easy, because the request's latency depends on the client and server locations.
+But in general, keeping SLOs public manages client expectations in check on how service should perform on a given basis.

-Service Level Agreement (SLA) A contractual agreement created to describe the availability, objective, and other legal language with regard to providing a product/service.
-Also SLAs don't mean availability, it is SLO.
+Service Level Agreement (SLA) A contractual agreement created to describe the availability, objective, and other legal language about providing a product/service.
+Also, SLAs don't mean availability, it is SLO.
 SLA also describes expectations and consequences of meeting/missing SLO.

-In short SLIs show where we are at given point.
-SLOs mean where we want to be.
-SLAs describes what happens if we don't get there in time.
+In short SLIs show where we are at a given point.
+SLOs means where we want to be.
+SLAs describe what happens if we don't get there in time.